tsgates/arch-wiki-markdown/wiki/Skype.md

     # alsactl -f /var/lib/alsa/asound.state store

 > No incoming video stream

-If skype shows a black square for the video preview, but something else (like xawtv -c /dev/video0) shows video correctly, you might need to start skype with:
+If skype shows a black square for the video preview, but something else (like xawtv -c /dev/video0) shows video correctly, you might need to start Skype with:

     export XLIB_SKIP_ARGB_VISUALS=1 && skype

-Another possible workaround is to preload v4l1compat.so
+Another possible workaround is to preload v4l1compat.so:

     LD_PRELOAD=/usr/lib/libv4l/v4l1compat.so skype

+For my machine this doesn't seem to work; instead I do

+    cd /usr/lib/lib32/libv4l &&  LD_PRELOAD=v4l1compat.so skype;

 > Low sound in Skype, but works everywhere else

-If you are sure your microphone is configured correct in ALSA (try recording with a 3rd-party-utility to determent whether it is an ALSA, or Skype problem), it is most likely because Skype is controlling your volume levels.
+If you are sure your microphone is configured correctly in ALSA (try recording with a 3rd-party-utility to determine whether it is an ALSA or Skype problem), it is most likely because Skype is controlling your volume levels.
 Simply disable this feature in the voice settings page in the Skype configuration window.